Curren Chan: 2011: four-year-old season

 Curren Chan began her third season at Kyoto, finishing third to Orion Stars and Ken Bridge L in the Fushimi Stakes and then winning the Yamashiro Stakes on 19 February.
 On 9 April the filly was moved back up to Grade II level and started 3.2/1 favourite against seventeen opponents in the Hanshin Himba Stakes over 1400 metres at Hanshin.
 She won the race by half a length from En Ciel Bleu with Spring Thunder another half length away in third.
 On 3 July Curren Chan took on male opposition in the Grade III Hakodate Sprint Stakes over 1200 metres.
 She started the 1.7/1 favourite and won by a neck from the three-year-old colt T M Otaka.

 On 28 August Curren Chan began her autumn campaign in the Grade III Keeneland Cup over 1200 metres at Sapporo Racecourse and started the odds-on favourite in a sixteen-runner field.
 She recorded her fourth consecutive victory as she won by a neck and a nose from B B Guldan and Pas de Trois.
 Curren Chan was moved up to Grade I level for the first time in the Sprinters Stakes over 1200 metres at Nakayama Racecourse on 2 October.
 The Singapore champion Rocket Man started odds-on favourite ahead of Dasher Go Go who had finished second in the race in 2010, with Curren Chan the 10.2/1 third choice in the betting.
 The other fancied runners included the Hong Kong challenger Lucky Nine, San Carlo (New Zealand Trophy), Fifth Petal and A Shin Virgo (Centaur Stakes).
-Curren Chan recorded her most important success as she won by one ad three-quarter lengths and a nose from Pas de Trois and A Shin Virgo.
+Curren Chan recorded her most important success as she won by one and three-quarter lengths and a nose from Pas de Trois and A Shin Virgo.

 On her final appearance of the season, Curren Chan was sent to Hong Kong for the Hong Kong Sprint at Sha Tin Racecourse in December.
 She proved the best of the overseas runners but was beaten into fifth behind the locally trained runners Lucky Nine, Joy And Fun, Entrapment and Little Bridge.

 In January 2012, at the JRA Awards Curren Chan was named Japan's champion sprinter or miler for the 2011 season taking 270 of the 285 votes.
 She also finished runner-up behind Buena Vista in the voting for the JRA Award for Best Older Filly or Mare.